 We are no longer accepting internship applications for the 2017-18 academic year.
 We do not have practica opportunities.
 Please check back late November 2017, for 2018-19 application procedures.

-Please review the following information regarding training as an intern with Maria Droste Counseling Center for the 2017-2018 term.
-The updated application and instructions are available below.
+Please review the following information regarding training as an intern with Maria Droste Counseling Center.

 If you have joined our Prospective Intern eNews list via internship fair and you are NOT receiving email updates, please contact Erika_Durbin@MariaDroste.org.
 Emails are input exactly as they are written at the fairs, making it possible to misinterpret handwriting.
 You may also sign up for email updates through the newsletter page.

 Internship opportunities at Maria Droste are 9-12 months in duration, beginning in June or August.
 We do not accept interns for shorter durations or time commitments than 24 hours/week.